 Before treatment begins, we ensure everyone is seen by a consultant dermatologist, or aesthetic specialist.
 A personal consultation to establish your wishes and map the best route to make them happen.

-Laser skin treatment in London, or elsewhere, is more effective if your skin type and condition are fully understood.
+Laser skin treatment in our London clinic is effective because your skin type and condition are fully understood.
 Our consultants will also discuss your medical history and any current conditions.

-This brings a safe approach and could help identify underlying reasons for skin issues you are seeing.
-Perhaps an additional path to a solution and the visual improvement you want to see.
+This brings a safe approach and could help identify underlying reasons for skin issues you are seeing, additional paths to a solution and visual improvement.

 Where laser treatment is the best answer, this is always a waking procedure.
-Sensations beyond a flicking, or tingling sensation are unusual, although both our London clinics can offer local anaesthesia for laser treatment.
+Sensations beyond a flicking, or tingling sensation are unusual, although our team can offer local anaesthesia for laser treatment.

 A test patch to see how your skin responds to particular laser settings will normally be carried out.
 Full laser skin treatment may be over one, or several sessions.

 Safety measures, such as eye goggles tailored to each laser, are naturally in place.
-Fine laser treatment is available at both our cosmetic dermatology clinics in London, you are welcome to arrange a time to visit.
+Laser treatment is always provided by experienced staff at our London cosmetic dermatology clinic, you are welcome to arrange a time to visit.